 - I keep communication between departments and teams

-I make sure that development team can communicate with marketing, sales, support, and others to share the product vision.
+I make sure that the development team can communicate with marketing, sales, support, and others to share the product vision.
 Occasionally, we have inter-team meetings with representatives.

 - My teams have a common goal